Ravonus/KTHX-OpenAI-Media-Generator/README.md

 You can force behavior with `--mode image|file|auto` on either CLI command.
 Use `--stream` to enable stream-first network capture before fallback download handling.
 This is opportunistic: images usually stream cleanly, while some file types only expose a clickable download link later, so fallback handling still runs.
+For image mode, each streamed frame is captured in order; frames with metadata `file_name` containing `.partN` are intermediate stream frames, and the final frame is the last one whose metadata `file_name` has no `.partN`.

 Upload reference files before generation (comma-separated):